Lundalogik/LimeBootstrapAppStore/top5/README.md

 ```

 ####SQL
-Add the stored procedures from the "/install" folder into your preferred database
+Add the stored procedure from the "/install" folder into your preferred database

 ####HTML
 Add the following code to the `index.html`: